veraison/cca-realm-measurements/docs/realm-vm.md

 This document specifies the format and construction of a Realm Virtual Machine (VM) for Arm CCA[^CCA-intro].
-The specification only covers aspects of a VM needed for calculating the Realm Token, so that a verifier can independently reconstruct the Realm Token and attest the initial state of the Realm.
+The specification only covers aspects of a VM needed for calculating the Realm Measurements, so that a verifier can independently reconstruct the Realm Token and attest the initial state of the Realm.

 The hypervisor runs at EL2/EL1 and communicates with RMM[^RMM], while the Virtual Machine Monitor (VMM) runs at EL0 and communicates with the hypervisor.